thenexthub/Codira/docs/archive/ObjectInitialization.rst

 While initializers are responsible for setting up an object's state, *de-initializers* are responsible for tearing down that state.
-Most classes don't require a de-initializer, because Swift automatically releases all stored properties and calls to the superclass's de-initializer.
+Most classes don't require a de-initializer, because Codira automatically releases all stored properties and calls to the superclass's de-initializer.
 However, if your class has allocated a resource that is not an object (say, a Unix file descriptor) or has registered